Jambyn Batmönkh: Role in the Mongolian Revolution of 1990

 In late 1989, Mongolia's democratic movement gained momentum.
-In March 1990, the first organized opposition group, the Ardchilsan Kholboo (Mongolian Democratic Union), launched a hunger strike demanding the resignation of the communist government led by Jambyn Batmönkh.
+In March 1990, the first organized opposition group, the Mongolian Democratic Union, launched a hunger strike demanding the resignation of the communist government led by Jambyn Batmönkh.

 Batmönkh maintained a strict policy against the use of force and concluded that the only resolution was the resignation of the MPRP Politburo.
 Following discussions within the Politburo and the Eighth Congress of the Party's Central Committee, the Mongolian People's Revolutionary Party officially relinquished power on 9 March 1990.
 Batmönkh later became associated with the principle "Never use force," which became the title of a book published about the events.

 Batmönkh’s widow later recalled the events of that day:"It was March of 1990.
 Batmönkh was at home preparing his speech for the MPRP’s 8th Congress when the phone rang.
 After a short conversation, he suddenly said, 'We few Mongolians should never make each other's noses bleed,' and threw the phone down, something very uncharacteristic for such a calm person.
 He told me that some leaders had come to ask him to sign something and that he would be back soon.
 He was visibly flustered, kept looking for his tie though it was right next to him, and left after drinking only a cup of tea.

 I stayed at home, nervous about the protests outside.
 Later, I learned that he had been asked to sign a decree authorizing a crackdown on the demonstrators.
 Those present recalled that Batmönkh said, 'I will never sign this.
 We few Mongols have not yet come to the point that we will make each other's noses bleed,' before striking the table and leaving the room.

 He had resigned by the time he came home that evening.
 He didn’t tell me the details, he was never one to speak much about work.
 He was a very calm person."

 Later life

 In 1990, most of his family members became unemployed after being accused of political corruption.
 He and his wife made bread and sold deel and gutals.
 From 1992 until his death, he lived in Dambadarjaa (Sukhbaatar district) while planting vegetables and fruits.

 He was privately critical of the new administration (particularly of Punsalmaagiin Ochirbat, the new president) after his retirement.
-He died in 1997.
+He died in 1997 and was buried at the Altan-Ölgii National Cemetery.